-The poster will be distributed to Symposium attendees at the Space Foundation booth in the Boeing Exhibit Center.
-In addition to being used as a poster, Vinton's artwork is driving the design for all 33rd Space Symposium advertising, collateral, signage and promotional materials, as well as this website.
+The poster will be distributed to Symposium attendees at the Space Foundation booth, #1550, in the Ball Aerospace Exhibit Center Pavilion.
+In addition to being used as a poster, Vinton's artwork is driving the design for all 34th Space Symposium advertising, collateral, signage and promotional materials, as well as this website.

 About the Artist: Joe Vinton